akrinos/akrinos.github.io/_pages/about.md

 ---
 permalink: /
-title: "Exploring environmental microbes using computational tools"
+title: "Environmental microbes and computational tools"
 excerpt: "About me"
 author_profile: true
 redirect_from: